brntbeer/talks/github-universe-2015/github-universe-2015.md

 - How do you use them?
 - What are ways to do them well

+### Setup
+- In my few years of training, I don't know if I ever had a class where everyone in the class knew just one language or if everyone was on an even level.
+So, I and the rest of the training team usually taught with markdown.
+It's the best way to relate to projects people may work on, so that's what I'm doing today.
+- My project just has a few markdown files in it that I use as outlines for my talks.
+If you want to relate this to something else for yourself, think of this as your documentation repository for all of your projects on GitHub.
+- SO!
+Let's take a look at what's missing from this repository and add it in a pull request.
+If you're new to pull requests, which I know some people are, it may seem odd based on my explanation previously that I send myself a pull request.
+Many people often say, "Wait, I'm working by myself.
+No one is going to work on this with me, why do I 'Open it for discussion'?".
+Pull requests help me think about the work.
+It gives me a sandbox environment to work on my own changes.
+Besides that, even if you're working by yourself, are you going to be working by yourself forever?
+What if you open source this work?
+If you're working on it inside of GitHub Enterprise and your team starts to grow?
+Let's give context to WHY we're doing this change.
+  - Some will say the commits will tell why.
+And that's true, they could but in my opinion, [that's not a proper unit of change](http://zachholman.com/posts/git-commit-history/) in today's day in age.
+Zach Holman's blog post about this is pretty great in describing pull requests and their usefulness for conversations.
+- _Create Pull request_

 ### Testing, all the time.
 - White paper research
 - "Use Travis CI, or some other testing service"